Go Backpacking

 Is it safe to swim with pigs?

-Yes, it's safe to go swimming with pigs in The Bahamas.
-However, there are essential safety precautions to keep in mind.
+Yes, it's safe to go swimming with pigs in the Bahamas.
+However, there are some safety precautions to keep in mind.

 Don't tease or withhold food from the pigs or do anything that might scare them.
 You don't want to get accidentally bitten.